 We immerse our children in a rich Religious Education and aim to ensure the spiritual, moral, cultural, social, mental and physical development of our pupils.
 This is achieved by having one RE day every half term where children learn about one faith or religious theme.
 The effect of having all classes deeply engaged in studying different world religions at the same time is the creation of a microcosm promoting tolerance and respect for all.

 We follow the Lewisham Agreed Syllabus for RE: Learning together through faiths

-We celebrate Religious festivals throughout the year and invite visitors from faith communities to lead assemblies.
+We celebrate Religious festivals throughout the year and invite visitors from faith communities to lead assemblies, as well as inviting them to lead year group discussions.
 Classes also visit different places of worship.

 In Key Stage 2, children build on the knowledge acquired from the religions learnt in Key Stage 1, as well as being introduced to Buddhism, Sikhism and Judaism.
-They also learn about Peace and the Journey of Death and how different religions deal with this
+They also learn about Peace, Understanding Faith and belief in Lewisham.

 Parents have the right to withdraw their children from religious assemblies.
 Any parent wishing to exercise this right must make a request in writing to the headteacher.